paavomare/Bruckner-Study-Book-Viewer/documentation/documentation-encoding.md

 ## Encoding documentation

-This documentation provides information about the decisions made to encode the phenomena found in the *Kitzler-Studybook*.
+This documentation provides information about the decisions made to encode the phenomena found in the *Kitzler Study Book*.

 The encoding rules of this project are mainly derived from the [official MEI Guidelines v4.0.1](https://music-encoding.org/guidelines/v4/content/).
-Elements, attributes and attribute values were extended, where default values did not suffice to model the *Kitzler-Studybook* in MEI in a satisfying way.
+Elements, attributes and attribute values were extended, where default values did not suffice to model the *Kitzler Study Book* in MEI in a satisfying way.
 Furthermore, we customized the MEI schema using an ODD to exclude several unnecessary modules and elements.

 All editorial corrections or decisions (using the elements `<sic>`, `<corr>`, and `<supplied>`) mention the responsible person via `@resp`.

 Notes, which only consist of a head with no stem, get a duration value based on their relative position in the measure or by comparison with similar succession of notes in other measures or by discussing and deciding on a reasonable value.

-Tuplet numbers are regularized and displayed in the digital edition, when they are not present in the *Kitzler-Studybook*.
+Tuplet numbers are regularized and displayed in the digital edition, when they are not present in the *Kitzler Study Book*.

-When possible, the position of symbols and text indicating dynamics, ornamentation, tempo, etc. in the digital edition is identical to the position in the *Kitzler-Studybook*.
+When possible, the position of symbols and text indicating dynamics, ornamentation, tempo, etc. in the digital edition is identical to the position in the *Kitzler Study Book*.
 If not, the positioning is tacitly adjusted.

 You can find further information about our approach and use of certain MEI elements in the following list in alphabetical order.